Universumgames/expoll_server/API.md

 -   `maxPollCountPerUser` (number) restrict the number of polls each user can create
 -   `recaptchaAPIKey` the api key to use google recaptcha

+## Detailed information about object structure

+Detailed information about inner object structure, request and response objects can be found in the [lib](https://git.mt32.net/mt32/expoll_lib) repository.

 ## Return code overview

 -   `200` OK